UCL-RITS/doctoral-programming-intro/index.md

 We regularly run face-to-face instances of this course.

-These course takes a "flipped classroom" approach to teaching:
+These course takes, in part, a "flipped classroom" approach to teaching:

 In the olden days, before the internet, lectures were a "broadcast" medium: a way of getting information from the lecturer's notebook into students' notebooks.